‘Yuri On Ice’ Season 2 Release Date Clues, ‘YOI’ DVD, Blu-Ray Exports Restricted

 The 12-episode anime debuted last year and was helmed by Sayo Yamamoto, the anime director known for her work on Michiko & Hatchin and Lupin the Third: The Woman Called Fujiko Mine.
 Yuri on Ice focused on the relationship of fictional figure skaters Yuri Katsuki and Victor Nikiforov.
 The show was an instant hit and was praised by many of today’s most prominent figure skating champs.

-<h2″>Yuri On Ice Season 2 release date still a mystery
+Yuri On Ice Season 2 release date still a mystery

 Because Yuri on Ice Season 2 has yet to be officially confirmed, fans are currently divided on whether a sophomore season for the anime is actually coming.
 Yuri on Ice was not adapted from a manga or a novel, so there’s no existing storyline to follow and fans have no assurance that the story will continue on.
 As many have pointed out, the final episode of Season 1 wrapped up the protagonists’ story nicely and the series doesn’t really need any more episodes.